netzer-git/FamilyTrader/README.md

 # FamilyTrader
 Welcome to the Stock Exchange Bot Family Game!
 Yay!

 In the game, we would each create a simple bot, with only 2 functions, that will play with the other bots at stock exchange trading.
-You can use this repository to try and run your bots, test and train it to the real competition we will all have in the future.
+You can use this repository to try and run your bots, test, and train it to the real competition we will all have in the future.

 ## Your Bot
 Can I join?